-By the nature of no-interaction assumption, the solution is easy.
 One approach is to build separate neural networks for datasets $(X_1, Y)$ and $(X_2, Y)$.
-With sufficient data, the learnt functions will be $f_1, f_2$ respectively due to independence between $X_i$.
-One solution to transfer is to migrate the learnt function $f_2$ to the target environment and then use data from the target environment to learn $f_3$, i.e., functions that involve previously unobserved variable.
-Such solution will not hold if there is interaction between covariates, as function learnt is not an independent module with respect to the unobserved variable.
-Here, we highlight the ability to additive compose different modules relies on the assumption of no-interaction between unobserved variables and chosen variables.
+With sufficient data, the learnt functions will equals$f_1, f_2$ respectively due to independence between $X_i$.
+Knowledge transfer can the be achieved by migrating the learnt function $f_2$ to the target environment and then using data from the target environment to learn the function $f_3$ over the previously unobserved variable.
+This solution does not work if there is an interaction between covariates, since the learnt function does not solely depend on the unobserved variable.